kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc4/2012-01-01-music-overview.md

 the data, we will use a layout in KijiSchema.
 To effectively use this gigantic flood of data, we can use MapReduce paradigms provided by KijiMR to analyze and provide recommendations.

-In this tutorial, we demonstrate how simple it is to use KijiMR to leverage your data effectively.
+In this tutorial, we demonstrate how to use KijiMR to leverage your data effectively.
 You will:

 * Efficiently import data into a KijiTable.
 * Manipulate data in and between Kiji and HDFS.